MrStarbird/LotW-Randomizer/README.txt

 =====================================================
 1. Version History
 =====================================================
+Dec 3, 2017 - version 1.5.0

+-Fixed Rom randomization so that the original doesn't have to be selected every time -Added Batch Rom Generation
+-Added Infinite Magic option
+-Added Invulnerability and Rapid-Fire Randomization -Added Portrait Teleport Shuffle (For NES Layout Only) -Added Worzen-family sprite chances to Link's Awakening Spriteset -Fixed Colors on White Mage for Final Fantasy spriteset

 Nov 28, 2017 - version 1.4.0

 -Redesigned UI, simplified it for easier loading and ease of access.